-Lady Gaga Thrills Anthrax, Garth Brooks, Metallica and Gigi Hadid
+Lady Gaga Thrills Anthrax, Garth Brooks, Metallic, And Gigi Hadid

 Garth Brooks is quite right to admire Lady Gaga’s mad skills.
 Mother Monster is on top of the world with her career and highly in demand, especially with bands like Metallica and Anthrax.
 That didn’t just happen.
 The Lady has quite a bit of talent.

 Gigi Hadid, a rather wise young lady herself, recognizes the “Pokerface” songwriter for her wisdom and sound advice over the years of their friendship.
-Most of all, the people who know Mother Monster, including Garth Brooks and those in Anthrax and Metallica really like her and crave her reassuring presence.
+Most of all, the people who know Mother Monster, including Garth Brooks and those in Anthrax and Metallica, really like her and crave her reassuring presence.

-Anthrax is eager for an equal opportunity to work with Lady Gaga, after seeing her performance with Metallica.
+Anthrax is eager for an equal opportunity to work with Lady Gaga after seeing her performance with Metallica.
 Frank Bello with Anthrax is quoted on Blabbermouth.

 “She’s a metalhead, which I love, she’s awesome, so we’d [Anthrax would] love to work with her.
 We’ll put it out there; she doesn’t have a lot of time, she’s very busy.
 We want to see her do well.
 She’s metal and we love her for it.
 Of course, we’d be very open to that, but nothing is planned now.”

 Lady Gaga may be a metalhead, as well as a pop artist.
 Still, Garth Brooks is at least one country star that loves her songs.
-They have a universal appeal apparently.
+They have a universal appeal, apparently.

-Metallica, Anthrax and Garth Brooks all admire Lady Gaga’s talent and Gigi Hadid turns to her for advice.
+Metallica, Anthrax, and Garth Brooks all admire Lady Gaga’s talent and Gigi Hadid turns to her for advice.
 What an honor to have such a broad base of famous admirers.

 Gigi Hadid was absolutely thrilled that Lady Gaga chose to wear a jacket Gigi Hadid designed for her Tommy x Gigi fashion line.
 Gigi Hadid created a beautiful jacket that looked great on Lady Gaga.